Background

 The Board was formed as a result

-of the recognition of the important role NGOs were playing in the overall development
+of the recognition of the important role ETrs were playing in the overall development

 of the country.
 By then, it had become apparent to the Government that, for better